dave-f/png2bbc/README.md

 ````
 Specifies the colours.
 Use standard BBC Micro colours, i.e. BLACK, RED, GREEN, YELLOW, BLUE, MAGENTA, CYAN and WHITE.

 Ordering is important here; colours found in the image will be mapped to pixel values corresponding to their order in this list.
-For example, if RED is the second item in the list, any red found in the image will be written as pixel value 2.
+For example, if RED is the second item in the list, any red found in the image will be written as pixel value 2 (actually 1, since it's  zero-based).

 ---

 ````
-CREATE-FILE <filename> FROM-DATA <x> <y> <w> <h> <number-frames>
+CREATE-FILE <filename> FROM-DATA <x> <y> <w> <h> <number-frames> [DATA-ORDER <BLOCK|LINE>]
 ````
 Creates sprite data using the current image, colours and mode.
+Pixels are written in line format (default) or block format, which mimics the BBC Micro's screen layout.
+This is handy for writing out graphics which are always drawn on character boundaries (e.g. tiles)

 ---